Hyardaowyn/softwareconviction/content/posts/effect-of-memory-on-aws-lambda-network-throughput.md

 date: 2022-04-07T18:28:22+02:00
 draft: false
 ---
-# Introduction
+# What is AWS Lambda
 AWS Lambda is AWS's implementation of a serverless function.
 A short-lived container that can execute custom code.
 It allows you to move fast, without having to provision a server and the maintenance burden that comes with it.
 Oh, and you only pay for the time your code is actually executing.
 What is there not to love?

-# The Problem
+# The Problem: Slow Throughput Speed of Lambda
-AWS Lambda is probably my favorite AWS service, and I have been using it extensively for over 3 years.
+AWS Lambda is probably my favorite AWS service, and I have been using it extensively for over three years.
-Last week I noticed something peculiar.
+Recently, I noticed something peculiar.
-A Lambda function that streams image content from A to B was regularly taking over 50 seconds to complete.
+A Lambda function that streams image content from A to B regularly took over 50 seconds to complete.

 The code of this Lambda function was written in Python.
 The Lambda had a VPC configuration, and was configured with `256 MB` memory.